 Spain’s original bullfighting arena is just one of Ronda’s many attractions.

-As I’ve mentioned there are daily excursions from all the main resorts along the Costa del Sol but if possible I’d recommend getting there under your own steam.
 Buses arrive in Ronda from Malaga and the main coastal resorts on their way to Seville and beyond whilst train services arrive from Granada, Malaga, Seville and Algeciras.
-It isn’t the best connected place in Spain so ideally you’d drive here which provides you with a base from which to discover the beautiful villages of the region known collectively as ‘Los Pueblos Blancos’.
+It isn’t the best connected place in Spain so ideally you’d drive here and, time permitting, use it as a base from which to discover the beautiful villages of the region known collectively as ‘Los Pueblos Blancos’.

 What to See